 Information must be passed immediately to the DSL who will take lead responsibility for the next steps to be taken and any liaison with local statutory children's services agencies as appropriate.
-(See flow chart in on notice board for possible courses of action).
+(Appendix 1 and displayed in office).
 It is not the responsibility of the person who first encounters a case of alleged or suspected abuse or the DSL/Manager to decide if abuse has occurred.
 Cheshire East Consultation Service must be contacted immediately if significant harm is identified or suspected and they, with other child protection agencies will make that decision following a referral to them of concern about a child.
 Directors/DDSL will support the DSL in carrying out their statutory responsibilities.